Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Rational coefficients

 On the other hand, the localization property also gives an exact triangle and therefore, using \Cref{AM.t-adj}, it suffices to show that

 Let $Y_1$ be a relative normalization of $S$ in $Y$ and let $\overline{Y}$ be a resolution of singularities by alterations of $Y_1$.
 Let $k\colon \overline{Y}\rar S$ be the structural map.
-The scheme $\overline{Y}$ is regular and there is a map $e\colon Y'\rar Y$ which the composition of a finite étale cover and of a purely inseparable morphism such that we have a comutative diagam
+The scheme $\overline{Y}$ is regular and there is a map $e\colon Y'\rar Y$ which is the composition of a finite étale cover and of a purely inseparable morphism such that we have a commutative diagram